-A model based on the economy’s past adaptations to technological change suggests that advances in artificial intelligence (AI) will shift labor demand away from occupations once helped by technological progress, according to a paper to be discussed at the Brookings Papers on Economic Activity (BPEA) conference on September 26.
+A model based on the economy’s past adaptations to technological change suggests that advances in artificial intelligence (AI) will shift labor demand away from occupations once helped by technological progress, according to a paper in the Fall 2025 edition of the Brookings Papers on Economic Activity (BPEA).

 Most past technological advances, by substituting for physical labor, tended to benefit occupations with higher educational requirements, higher wages, and a greater fraction of female workers, the paper notes.

 “In sharp contrast to the past two centuries, our framework suggests that AI—by substituting primarily for cognitive tasks—will shift relative demand toward occupations with lower education, lower wages, and a greater share of male workers,” write the authors—Huben Liu, Dimitris Papanikolaou, and Bryan Seegmiller of the Northwestern Kellogg School of Management, and Lawrence D.W.
-Schmidt of the Massachusetts Institute of Technology Sloan School of Management.
+Schmidt of the MIT Sloan School of Management.

 That’s because the overall increase in economic growth and productivity generated by AI will indirectly benefit workers whose jobs are not negatively affected by AI, such as jobs focused on manual or interpersonal tasks, according to the paper.